 We are taking applications for Weekend and Day Shift Patrollers for the 2023/2024 ski season

 Our Outdoor Emergency Care (OEC) Class, which is a mandatory requirement from the National Ski Patrol, will start in September

 Information for Prospective Candidates

 Thank you for expressing an interest in joining the Spirit Mountain Ski Patrol.
 We are a first responder organization serving the Spirit Mountain Recreation Area during the ski season from approximately mid November until March 31st.
 As a member of the National Ski Patrol System, we, along with 26,000 members, respond to the needs of the skiing/riding public.
 The ski patrol isn't an autonomous group, but rather a function of area management.

 Costs for the candidate year are approximately $210.00, which includes patrol dues, required textbooks and the OEC course registration fee.
-Dues subsequent years are $77.00.
+NSP and SMP dues required in subsequent years.
 As a candidate you receive a season pass.
 Beginning with your second year you are offered discounted season passes for family members.
 Additionally, you will be invited to Pro Night sponsored by area ski shops where select new equipment is discounted to ski professionals.

 Normal shift options are available to candidates.
 Weekdays are split between Day and Evenings.
 Weekend patrollers patrol every third weekend for one half of the day and a random weeknight every three weeks.

 In addition to Alpine/Snowboard Patrol, we also have a Nordic Patrol and during the spring, summer and fall months we have a Bike Patrol.

 If you would like additional information about joining this premier rescue organization please check out the National Ski Patrol web site at www.nsp.org or contact Cindy Cerio or Todd Heggestad.